greenelab/deep-review/sections/04_study.md

 Several neural network approaches yielded promising results in enhancer prediction.
 A baseline SVM approach, gkmSVM [@doi:10.1371/journal.pcbi.1003711], predicted enhancers based on DNA sequence, attaining a mean AUPR of 0.322 over 164 cell types [@doi:10.1101/gr.200535.115].
 Basset used a CNN to produce a mean AUPR of 0.561 on the same problem [@doi:10.1101/gr.200535.115].
-DeepEnhancer used a CNN to get a AUPR of 0.917 on nine cell types, against an AUPR of 0.899 reported for gkmSVM.
+DeepEnhancer used a CNN to get a AUPR of 0.917 on nine cell types [@tag:Min2016_deepenhancer], against an AUPR of 0.899 reported for gkmSVM.
 DECRES used a feed-forward neural network [@doi:10.1101/041616] to distinguish between different kinds of regulatory elements, such as active enhancers, and promoters.
 DECRES had difficulty distinguishing between inactive enhancers and promoters.
 They also investigated the power of sequence features to drive classification, finding that beyond CpG islands, few were useful.